-- Edendale Town Centre Urban Hub precinct plan;
+- Edendale Town Centre Urban Hub precinct plan

-- Edendale Civic Centre;
+- Edendale Civic Centre

-- Town Centre Promenades 1 & 2;
+- Town Centre Promenades 1 & 2

-- Town Centre Civic Building;
+- Town Centre Civic Building

-- Town Centre Market Stalls;
+- Town Centre Market Stalls

-- Town Centre Piazza;
+- Town Centre Piazza

-- Msunduzi Integrated Rapid Public Transport Network (IRPTN);
+- Msunduzi Integrated Rapid Public Transport Network (IRPTN) (indefinitely on hold)

-- Light Industrial Park;
+- Light Industrial Park

-- Youth Enterprise Park;
+- Youth Enterprise Park

-- Manyane Hall;
+- Manyane Hall

-- Imbali Precinct; and
+- Imbali Precinct

-- Human Settlements Projects.
+- Human Settlements Projects

 There is limited land for greenfield development within the FA, therefore, higher density development should be encouraged throughout the FA.
 Detailed specialist studies should be conducted prior to any development on environmentally sensitive land.
-It is estimated that households will increase by 17,780 households by 2050 within the Edendale and Imbali FA.
-Nearly 73% of the future demand is within the low income group with these residents relying on government subsidised housing.
-A gazetted PHSHDA is located within the FA as illustrated on Figure 47.
+It is estimated that households will increase by 19,504 households by 2050 within the Edendale and Imbali FA.
+Nearly 73% of the future demand is within the low-income group with these residents relying on government subsidised housing.
+A gazetted PHSHDA is located within the FA as illustrated in Figure 95.
 Government human settlement projects are planned to provide 2,195 units by 2021 and an additional 20,730 units by 2030.
 Various projects are in the implementation stage and the projects in the planning stage are scattered throughout the FA.
-These projects are illustrated on Figure 49.
+These projects are illustrated on Figure 95.
 Note: the density within the Edendale town centre and along corridors can be increased to align with the proposed housing typologies, where applicable, it is also envisaged that the land required to meet the demand will be provided through the transformation, regeneration and restructuring of brownfield areas.